Notes Tone Unturned

 designed to present the public with near real time visualizations of recent significant seismic events in the Southern California region.

-I am more likely to be cleaned up by a drunk on the way home
+but know that am more likely to be cleaned up by a drunk on the way home afterward,

 example, we average two shark attacks per summer, then